 - a.
 A classified shooter must keep a running average of their last five (5) events in each gauge, dropping the earliest event each time and adding the recent event, such that the running average is based on the most current five (5) events thereafter, regardless of how many actual targets were contained in these events. - b.
-If the event is the classified shooter's first of the current year, he/she must use the last four scores of the previous year(s) to obtain the five scores necessary for re-classification, and then three scores, two scores, or one score as necessary, until five events have been shot in the current year. - c.
+If the event is the classified shooter's first of the current year, he/she must use the last four scores of the previous year(s) to obtain the five scores necessary for re-classification, and then three scores, two scores, or one score as necessary, until five events have been shot in the current year.

+c.
 A classified shooter may reclassify upward by averaging without limit during the shooting year including into AAA, but may not reclassify downward more than one class during the year, and again at the end of the year.

 Downward reclassification may be declined by entering the higher class on the classification card in the blank for assigned class after reclassification.
 This will preclude later downward reclassification after another event for the remainder of the shooting year, since this is the equivalent of declaring upward.
+Should a shooter reclassify downward between a preliminary and main event, or between events of the same gauge or doubles at a registered shoot, and then subsequently reclassify upward at the completion of that registered shoot, such an occurrence will NOT count as the shooter's "one time downward" reclassification.